Faxonius limosus

 Faxonius limosus, synonym Orconectes limosus, is a species of crayfish in the family Cambaridae.
 It is native to the east coast of North America, from Quebec to the lower James River, Virginia, but has also been introduced to Europe.
 It is known commonly as the spinycheek crayfish or Kamberkrebs in German.

 It is unusual in that it lives in silty streams, rather than the clear water usually preferred by crayfish.
 Like Pacifastacus leniusculus, another invasive North American crayfish, F. limosus carries crayfish plague and is a threat to native European crayfish.
+However, P. leniusculus displays more aggressive behavior than F. limosus, and has been far more pervasive as an invasive threat.